© 2024 Ideastream Public Media

 Former Mayor Gary Norton, left, shakes hands with Brandon King in 2016 after Norton lost a recall election by 20 votes, clearing the way for King to become mayor.

-East Cleveland Mayor Brandon King, 56, was indicted Thursday in Cuyahoga County on 12 counts, including theft in office, having an unlawful interest in a public contract and criminal ethics violations.
+East Cleveland Mayor Brandon King, 56, pleaded not guilty to 12 charges, including theft in office and having an unlawful interest in a public contract during his arraignment Friday.

-Former East Cleveland Councilmember Earnest Smith, 49, was also indicted.
+Former East Cleveland Councilmember Ernest Smith, 49, also pleaded not guilty to five charges Friday.

 “Mayor Brandon King demonstrated a complete disregard and disdain for the rule of law,” Prosecutor Michael C. O’Malley said in a media release.
 “The citizens of East Cleveland deserve better.”